fermads/visualkeys/README.md

 - unbind and remove visualkeys with $.visualkeys('remove')

 ## Demo
-There is a demo at `demo/index.html`
+There is a example at `web/index.html`